AlexJReid/blog/content/posts/local-api/index.md

 Hello world!!!
 ```

-The output from the local `message` service instance can be changed by restarting it with a different environment variable.
-The change is immediately available to **anyone who has access to the environment and knows the pass the `x-debug: 1` header.** There was no need for a redeploy.
+The output from the local `message` service instance can be changed by restarting the process with a different environment variable.
+The change is immediately available to **anyone who has access to the environment and knows to pass the `x-debug: 1` header.** There was no need for a redeploy.

 ```bash
 $ PORT=5001 MESSAGE="Local hello world" TRANSFORM_SERVICE_URL=http://localhost:4001 \